funhere/bert_classifier/README.md

 # Disney Land Text Classification

-Text Classification Training on Disney Land feedback comments.
+ Multi-Class and Multi-Label text classification on Disney Land feedback comments.

 Supports BERT and XLNet for both Multi-Class and Multi-Label text classification.